 Spinnaker Global Ltd and Spinnaker Global (Singapore) Pte Ltd (hereafter ‘Spinnaker’) need to gather and use certain information about individuals in order to deliver our services.

-We are subject to data protection regulations in multiple jurisdictions worldwide, including the General Data Protection Regulations (GDPR) which came into force in the UK in May 2018, establishing new standards for the processing of the personal data of EU citizens.
+We are subject to data protection regulations in multiple jurisdictions worldwide, including the relevant General Data Protection Regulations (GDPR).

 You may ask us at any time to delete your data by exercising your right to be forgotten.